sogno-platform/sogno-platform.github.io/content/en/docs/Getting started/single-node.md

 linkTitle: "Single Node Setup"
 weight: 2
 description: >
-  Instructions on how to set up a single node kubernetes kluster for SOGNO.
+  Instructions on how to set up a single node kubernetes cluster for SOGNO.
 ---

 ## Prerequisites